hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 text_color = ""
 ```

-You can edit this file directly instead of using `--splash` or `--text-color`.
+You can edit this file directly instead of using `--splash-path` or `--text-color`.

 ## Add a new Fun Fact!